Lifted Wagon: 1984 Toyota Tercel SR5 4WD – Sold?

 December 17th, 2020 Update – We just came across a new listing for this rare Toyota Tercel 4×4 we first featured one month ago.
 While the pictures and description remain the same, the private seller lowered their asking price by $300 down to $4,200.

-When it comes to vehicles that are as inherently cool as they are useful, old-school four wheel drives are where it’s at.
+When it comes to vehicles that are as inherently cool as they are useful, old-school four-wheel drives are where it’s at.
 The 1980s saw a proliferation of such vehicles, taking many forms, from classic square-body 4×4 trucks to sports coupes and wagons alike equipped with locking diffs and low-range gearing.
-This 1984 Toyota Tercel SR5 4WD wagon listed here on Craigslist in Vermont for $4,500 comes with a mild suspension lift and larger wheels/tires.
+This 1984 Toyota Tercel SR5 4WD wagon originally listed in November 2020 on Craigslist in Vermont for $4,500 comes with a mild suspension lift and larger wheels/tires.
 Comparing this asking price against the NADA Pricing Guide confirms this private seller has this funky wagon priced right on the money according to the “High” retail valuation.
-If you are serious about buying this four-wheel drive wagon, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw the Tercel featured here on GuysWithRides.com.

 Here’s a MotorWeek review of a very similar Toyota Tercel from when new posted on YouTube: